ch570512/Qlockwork/Readme.txt

                                     DEBUG has to be defined to show you the code.

 #define NEOPIXEL_TYPE               Specifies the NeoPixel driver.
 400kHz, 800kHz, GRB, RGB, GRBW and RGBW.
+#define NUMPIXELS 114               Number of pixels on the Clock.
+When using Alarm LED or LED_LAYOUT_VERTICAL_2, change accordingly

 #define LED_LAYOUT_HORIZONTAL_1     Horizontal and corner and alarm LEDs at the end of the strip.
 (As seen from the front.)